mahmutcankurt/DogsBreedsRecognitionWithTensorFlowLite/README.md

-# DogBreedRecognitionWithTensorFlowLite
+# Dogs Breeds Recognition with TensorFlow Lite

-**Dogs Breeds Recognition with TensorFlow Lite**
+## Android Application For Dog Breed Classification with TensorFlow Lite**